Bullet Journal Therapy 😌

 by Patrizia Diana (@lifeinabujo)

 The Bullet Journal method is a great tool not only to organize our lives better but also to make ourselves more aware of our internal processes.
-That’s why so many bullet journalers say they became ‘better humans’ thanks to it and I can tell the same.
+There are just so many positive reasons to bullet journal.
+That’s why so many bullet journalers say they became ‘better humans’ thanks to it and I can say the same.
 But what happens to our bullet journal when we’re going through a very stressful moment or we struggle with anxiety and/or depression?
 Is the classic method still valid?

 Not exactly, but I’m going to tell you how you can do ‘Bullet Journal Therapy’.